Gorisha2004/ERC20/README.md

     }
 }
 ```
+# Executing Program
-Deploy the contract using Remix(platform to compile and deploy solidity contracts) and implement all the functionalities by passing suitable values.
+Deploy the contract using Remix (a platform to compile and deploy Solidity contracts) and implement all the functionalities by passing suitable values.